Urban photoshoot tips for creative portrait photography in cities

 Be decisive and travel light!
 Don’t pack every piece of gear you own.

 When photographing in an urban environment you have to keep your gear close by.
-If you’re photographing solo this means carrying everything in a camera bag, preferably a backpack style one, that you wear throughout the photoshoot.
+If you’re photographing solo this means carrying everything in a camera bag, preferably a backpack style bag, that you wear throughout the photoshoot.

 Your model should also restrict their luggage to one easy to carry bag, which should be kept near you while shooting.